kem1101231/Project_SMO_Inventory/readme.txt

         python manage.py runserver 0.0.0.0:8000 (the port number may differ depending on your desired port number)

-You may access the app on address 127.0.0.1:8000 (or what port number you have set) You may access the app on address 127.0.0.1:8000 (or what port number you have set)
+You may access the app on address 127.0.0.1:8000 (or what port number you have set)